Evangelism Course for Every Christian College

 Students engage expert-led online lectures, participate in peer discussion and collaborative assignments, and develop practical tools for addressing evangelistic challenges and opportunities within their contexts.

-Through this course, students examine the biblical and theological foundations of evangelism, engage contemporary and global perspectives on Christian witness, and cultivate authentic and accessible approaches to sharing faith.
+Through this summer course, students examine the biblical and theological foundations of evangelism, engage contemporary and global perspectives on Christian witness, and cultivate authentic and accessible approaches to sharing faith.
 We invite CCCU institutions to incorporate this course into their curricula and partner with the Evangelism Commission in equipping students for faithful and effective witness.

 Course Overview